How can we help?

 We’ve also listed some of the biggest non-EU airline national enforcement bodies here:

-Australia Civil Aviation Safety Authority (CASA) https://www.casa.gov.au/ Brazil National Civil Aviation Authority (ANAC) http://www.anac.gov.br/en Canada Canadian Transportation Agency (CTA) https://otc-cta.gc.ca/eng Russia Federal Air Transport Agency https://favt.ru/ USA Federal Aviation Administration https://www.faa.gov/
+Australia Civil Aviation Safety Authority (CASA) https://www.casa.gov.au/ Brazil National Civil Aviation Authority (ANAC) http://www.anac.gov.br/en Canada Canadian Transportation Agency (CTA) https://otc-cta.gc.ca/eng Russia Federal Air Transport Agency https://favt.ru/ USA Federal Aviation Administration https://www.faa.gov/Was this information helpful?

 What are your rights when an airline changes your flight in advance?